BRAZIL IN X-RAY

 UNBRAZILIAN TYPE OF CAVES

-Brazil does not includes gypsum caves (Gypsum karst of the world: a brief overview), lava-tubes (Science Direct), anchialine caves nor chemoautophoric caves (Movile Cave).
+Brazil does not includes gypsum caves (Gypsum karst of the world: a brief overview), anchialine caves nor chemoautophoric caves (Movile Cave).
 In world has 80 caves with more than 1km of depth, none in Brazil (Profundezas).

-KARTS (BLACK SHADS), INLAND CAVES (WHITE DOTS) AND SUBMARINE CAVES (ORNAGE DOTS), AT KARSTIC AREAS and MDPI
+KARTS (BLACK SHADS), INLAND CAVES (WHITE DOTS) AND SUBMARINE CAVES (YELLOW CIRCLES), AT KARSTIC AREAS and MDPI

 BRAZILIAN SISMIC and VULCANISM ISSUES ‣ the geological stability of Brazil is a result of its location within the South American Plate, far from active tectonic zones.
 This ensures the absence of active volcanism and violent earthquakes, creating a relatively safe environment in terms of natural disasters related to plate tectonics.